 "We became part of the Waldorf family and educational community when my son Justin transitioned to the school for his sixth grade year after spending his elementary years at public school.
 During public school, Justin struggled with focus and getting lost during lessons amongst a larger class environment, often missing important details and falling behind his peers.
 Since being at the Waldorf School of Saratoga Springs, Justin has flourished academically in the smaller environment, benefiting from one-to-one instruction as well as their extraordinary way of teaching.
 One memorable story is watching his class do a circus performance at two large events, one including the annual downtown trick or treat every October.
 Watching Justin's focus on each movement and the precision he had in those movements was amazing to see as a parent, knowing how focus and attention was always something he struggled with in public school.
 Now we also have our youngest daughter at Waldorf and it continues to be wonderful to see the outstanding education transform her as a student as well.
 My husband and I highly recommend Waldorf education, a learning philosophy that brings out the best in children everywhere!"

-- Michele H. Davis, employee and parent of students Justin and Jaina
+- Michele H. Davis, parent of students Justin and Jaina

 “Although my years as a Forest Kindergarten parent have passed, I recall them with fondness and appreciation.
 A memorable moment occurred just before the end-of-year picnic when my rising first grader confidently said, ‘I never want to leave my school, because I don’t want to learn anything.’
 Her statement still makes me smile four years later.
 It completely embodies everything our family loves about Waldorf and the Early Childhood Program.
 She experienced her three years at the Forest as a time to simply play in the woods.
 I saw her joyfully discovering skills she needed for the grades.
 The rich language of songs and stories, the risk-taking of leaping from rocks and climbing trees, and the fine-motor skills found through sewing and food preparation allow her to successfully navigate the challenging academic work she happily faces today.”